 Iconic resort introduces three customized initiatives to its ever-evolving, wellness-centered workplace

-PALM BEACH, FL – One of America’s most legendary resort destinations, The Breakers Palm Beach is a purpose-driven, family-owned organization with a dynamic 126-year history, whose employee-centric culture and steadfast commitment to social responsibility have been fundamental to the company’s success and longevity.
-Its dedicated ownership, descendants of founder Henry Flagler (circa 1896), holds tremendous passion for the well-being of its 2,200 team members, which resides at the forefront of The Breakers’ comprehensive wellness programs.
-With that in mind, the resort has rolled out extensive programming with significant and meaningful focus on mental health; diversity, equity & inclusion (DEI); and parenting.
+PALM BEACH, FL – One of America’s most legendary resort destinations, The Breakers Palm Beach is a purpose-driven, family-owned organization with a dynamic 127-year history, whose employee-centric culture and steadfast commitment to social responsibility have been fundamental to the company’s success and longevity.
+Its dedicated ownership, descendants of founder Henry Flagler (circa 1896), holds tremendous passion for the well-being of its 2,300 team members, which resides at the forefront of The Breakers’ comprehensive wellness programs.
+With that in mind, the resort has rolled out extensive programming with significant and meaningful focus on mental health; diversity, equity, inclusion & belonging (DEI&B); and parenting.

 By recognizing and prioritizing each individual and their unique needs, the resort has developed highly personalized wellness services and resources, which foster a strong sense of fulfillment and a more enriching workplace.
 The cultural philosophy that family comes first, remains unwavering throughout each division and at all levels of the organization; in genuinely caring for staff members in every facet of the employee experience, they can better care for themselves, their families, peers and community.

 This underscores the delicate and important balance of connection and community at work; while sharply attuned to individuality and the special differences among employees, so each person feels they truly belong.
 The Breakers strives to do both.
 In the post-pandemic era, these prominent topics are leading conversations throughout the general population; they are vital to employee personal and professional satisfaction and are part of The Breakers’ wellness toolkit.